 26 x 60 minute episodes

 The year is 1980 (The future!).
-The place is Earth.
-Aliens in spinning, pyramid-shaped UFO’s are raiding the planet for human body parts to maintain their sterile race.
+Aliens in spinning, pyramid-shaped UFO’s are raiding the Earth for human body parts to maintain their sterile race.

 Trying to stop them is SHADO (Supreme Headquarters Alien Defence Organisation), a secret international outfit with a base under the Harlington-Straker TV studios in London

-The boss of SHADO is divorced ex-USAF pilot, Ed Straker (pictured below left) – played by Ed Bishop who supplied the voice of Captain Blue in Captain Scarlet and the Mysterons.
-His chief aides are Colonel Alec Freeman (George Sewell) and Colonel Paul Foster.
+The boss of SHADO is divorced ex-USAF pilot, Ed Straker (pictured below) – played by Ed Bishop who also supplied the voice of Captain Blue in Captain Scarlet and the Mysterons.
+His chief aides are Colonel Alec Freeman (George Sewell) and Colonel Paul Foster (Michael Billington).

 The rarely seen alien pilots of the UFO’s wear helmets filled with green washing-up liquid.